-The following table presents our summary combined financial data as of and for the periods indicated.
-The combined statements of income data for the years ended December 31, 2003, 2002 and 2001 and the combined balance sheet data as of December 31, 2003 and 2002 set forth below are derived from our audited combined financial statements which are included elsewhere in this prospectus.
-The unaudited condensed combined statements of income data for the years ended December 31, 2000 and 1999 and the unaudited condensed combined balance sheet data as of December 31, 2000 and 1999 set forth below are derived from historical financial information based on Alcan's accounting records.
-The unaudited condensed combined statements of income data for the nine months ended September 30, 2004 and September 30, 2003 and the unaudited condensed combined balance sheet data as of September 30, 2004 set forth below are derived from historical financial information based on Alcan's accounting records.
-The unaudited condensed combined balance sheet data as of September 30, 2003 set forth below is derived from historical financial information based on Alcan's accounting records.
+The following table presents summary historical combined financial data as of and for the periods indicated.
+The combined statements of income data for the years ended December 31, 2003, 2002 and 2001 and the combined balance sheet data as of December 31, 2003 and 2002 set forth below are derived from our audited combined financial statement which are included elsewhere in this prospectus.
+The unaudited condensed combined statements of income data for the years ended December 31, 2000 and 1999 and the unaudited condensed combined balance sheet data as of December 31, 2001, 2000 and 1999 set forth below are derived from historical financial data based on Alcan's accounting records.
+The unaudited condensed combined statements of income data for the nine months ended September 30, 2004 and September 30, 2003 and the unaudited condensed combined balance sheet data as of September 30, 2004 set forth below are derived from our unaudited interim combined financial statements which are included elsewhere in this prospectus.
+The unaudited condensed combined balance sheet data as of September 30, 2003 set forth below is derived from historical financial data based on Alcan's accounting records.
 In management's opinion, the unaudited interim financial statements have been prepared on substantially the same basis as the audited combined financial statements and include all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of such statements for the periods presented.
+The historical results do not necessarily indicate results expected for any future period nor are they necessarily indicative of the results of operations or financial position that we would have obtained if we had been an independent company during the periods presented.